Knowledgator/utca/src/programs/README.md

 - text;
 - question.

-Run Q&A task and writes answers in newly created column 'answer'.
+Run Q&A task and writes answers in newly created column 'Answer'.

 ---